The Jetsons: Proposed continuations and reboots

 A 1974 proposal would have created a sequel series to The Jetsons, set roughly ten years after the original series.
 CBS rejected the proposal and it was retooled into Partridge Family 2200 A.D.

 Paramount Pictures first tried to film a live-action version of The Jetsons in 1985, which was to be executive produced by Gary Nardino, but failed to do so.
 In the late 1980s, Universal Pictures purchased the film rights for The Flintstones and The Jetsons from Hanna-Barbera Productions.
 The result was Jetsons: The Movie, which was released in 1990.
 In November 2001, screenwriting duo Paul Foley and Dan Forman were brought onboard to revise a screenplay, with Rob Minkoff attached as director and Denise Di Novi as producer.

 On March 18, 2003, it was announced that the script was again being reworked, with Adam Shankman entering negotiations to direct and co-write the film.
 In June 2004, with Shankman still onboard as director, Di Novi confirmed that the latest draft was penned by Sam Harper.
 By May 2006, the project was re-launched with Adam F. Goldberg confirmed as the new screenwriter, and Donald De Line was added as producer alongside Di Novi.

-In May 2007, director Robert Rodriguez entered talks with Universal Studios and Warner Bros. to film a CGI adaptation of The Jetsons for a potential 2009 theatrical release, having at the time discussed directing a film adaptation of Land of the Lost with Universal.
+In May 2007, director Robert Rodriguez entered talks with Universal and Warner Bros.
+Pictures to film a CGI adaptation of The Jetsons for a potential 2009 theatrical release, having at the time discussed directing a film adaptation of Land of the Lost with Universal.
 Rodriguez was uncertain which project he would pursue next, though the latest script draft for The Jetsons by Goldberg was further along in development.

-In January 2012, recording artist Kanye West was mistakenly reported as creative director over the project, though West clarified on social media that "I was just discussing becoming the creative director for the Jetson [sic] movie and someone on the call yelled out.. you should do a Jetsons tour!"
+In January 2012, recording artist Kanye West was mistakenly reported as creative director over the project, though West clarified on social media that "I was just discussing becoming the creative director for the Jetson [sic] movie and someone on the call yelled out... you should do a Jetsons tour!"
 Longtime producer Denise Di Novi denied the confirmed involvement stating negotiations with West via conference call was merely "preliminary and exploratory and introductory".
 In February 2012, Warner Bros. hired Van Robichaux and Evan Susser to rewrite the script.

 On January 23, 2015, it was announced that Warner Bros. is planning a new animated Jetsons feature film, with Matt Lieberman to provide the screenplay.
-As of May 25, 2017, Conrad Vernon will direct the film.
+On May 25, 2017, it was announced that Conrad Vernon would direct the film.

 On August 17, 2017, ABC ordered a pilot for a live-action sitcom version of The Jetsons to be written by Gary Janetti and executive produced by Janetti, Jack Rapke and Robert Zemeckis.

 On October 15, 2025, it was reported that a live-action film based on The Jetsons was in development with Colin Trevorrow to write and direct and Jim Carrey in talks to star.